stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 application state (the value 0) should be correctly shown and the *reset* button disabled accordingly.
 We could set these things up manually in `content`, but that would be a repetition of application logic.
-Its often better to setup everything, by invoking the `MSF` once with an *initialization event*.
-Thus, everything will behave correctly from the very beginning.
+It's often better to setup everything by invoking the `MSF` once with an *initialization event*.
+Then, everything will behave correctly from the very beginning.